The Best Powered / Unpowered Pedalboards

 Voodoo Lab Dingbat Small Powered Pedalboard Package with Pedal Power 2 Plus (18" x 7.75")

-With the popularity of compact "micro" pedals, even compact pedalboards can now house more than five pedals.
+With the rise of compact "micro" pedals, even small pedalboards can now accommodate more than five effects pedals.
+That is true with the Voodoo Lab Dingbat Small Powered Pedalboard.

-This is where this package comes in, with its Pedal Power 2 Plus power supply, which can power up to 8 pedals.
-And it does so while maintaining the reliability and quiet operation expected from Voodoo Lab power supplies.
+This pedalboard package includes a built-in power supply (Pedal Power 2 Plus) that can power up to 8 pedals.
+It provides the reliability and quiet operation expected from Voodoo Lab power supplies.

-At the core of this package is the Dingbat aluminum board, which is crafted from lightweight but durable aluminum.
+At the core of this package is the Dingbat aluminum board, crafted from lightweight yet durable aluminum.
+Similar to its Tiny version, this pedalboard opted for slots for cable management instead of rails like other boards.

 Features